Italy held to 1-1 draw by Bulgaria but matches record

 FLORENCE, Italy (AP) — Newly-crowned European champion Italy was held to a disappointing 1-1 draw against Bulgaria on Thursday and lost its perfect start to World Cup qualifying but nevertheless matched a long-standing record.

-Atanas Iliev canclled out Federico Chiesa’s opener for Italy at the end of the first half.
+Atanas Iliev cancelled out Federico Chiesa’s opener for Italy at the end of the first half.
 It was the first goal Italy had conceded in World Cup qualifying, where it had won its opening three matches.

 The draw at the Stadio Artemio Franchi in Florence nevertheless saw Italy match Spain’s record run of 35 matches unbeaten, set between 2007 and 2009.